Geno Ford: Personal life

 Ford is married to his wife, Traci.
 He has two sons: Darin and David.
 His son, Darin, is the head coach at Nordonia High School in Ohio.
 Meanwhile, his younger son, David, served as director of player development under Ford at Stony Brook during the 2021–22 and 2022-2023 seasons.
-Ford's brother, Dustin, is the associate head coach at Akron and also played for Ohio from 1998 to 2001.
+Ford's brother, Dustin, is the head coach at Akron and also played for Ohio from 1998 to 2001.